When a normal person is asked to bring a simple casserole to a “Friendsgiving” gathering they probably do something like:

 At Home: Potato shopping is exhausting and I need coffee but I have to make a casserole.
 I’m starting to forget why I was a snob about Bruce.
 The recipe says that roasting the potatoes is easier and faster than peeling and boiling which is all that matters when it comes to cooking.
 I clean the dumb, dirty potatoes and then prick holes in them so they don’t explode or something.
-This makes me worry so I psycho stab them just to be safe.
+Exploding potatoes scare me so I psycho stab them just to be safe.
 Then, I set the timer which startles me when it rings 30 minutes later.
 I’ve already forgotten I was roasting potatoes because I’ve started reading a book that’s way more interesting than casseroles.
-I poke the yams(?) and they’re still hard.
+I poke the yams(potatoes?) and they’re still hard.
 WTF?

 Time to get all the other shit and double it.
 Do I need a cup of brown sugar for the potatoes and for the streusel or do I divide the sugar between the 2 and then double it?
 Why is there so much math and what if I read the scale at the grocery store wrong and I don’t have the right amount of potatoes?
 I really want to get back to my book.
 I wonder if I could get it on Audible?
 Why did I pick a recipe with a streusel?
-Wtf is streusel?
-What, am I a chef now?
+All I know about streusel is that it’s brown.

 Hold up.
 I NEED 2 FUCKING STICKS OF BUTTER?
 This does not seem right. *opens oven to poke at still hard sweet potatoes* I hate everything.
 Why are the measuring cups in 3 different drawers??
 Where did I put the vanilla?
 Oh look, the old vanilla (which expired 8 YEARS AGO), is stuck to the bottom of the cabinet.
 Why do I have almond extract and why aren’t these motherfucking potatoes soft yet?